mosip/id-authentication/README.md

-# mosip
+# mosip-platform
-Source code of MOSIP
+This repository contains the source code of MOSIP platform.